Factors That Affect Truckload Shipping Rates

 Another big discussion item in the trucking business is, “Has produce season started yet?”
 Yes, produce season starts in the spring and works its way into early summer throughout the country.
 When it hits—and depending on how hard—can drive up rates very quickly as truck supply gets squeezed.
 It is critical to forecast as accurately as possible leading up to produce season.
 Establishing strong relationships with year-round freight in these markets while working with your transportation provider helps minimize the cost impact.
 There are many other shipping seasons around the country as well.
 Christmas tree season in the Pacific Northwest is a good example.
 The bottom line—you should understand how normal seasonal trends may impact your shipping rates.

 Finally, markets get disrupted by unforeseen factors.
 Port strikes and hurricanes come to mind as recent examples.
 Any time an unforeseen event affects supply chains in general, shippers make adjustments and trucks are out of position, resulting in inefficiencies that influence rates.

 Determining truckload shipping rates can be challenging when you consider all the factors that influence cost.
-For more information, or to help you better understand the nuances around truckload shipping rates, contact your Echo sales representative or request a quote today.
+For more information, or to help you better understand the nuances around truckload shipping rates, contact an Echo representative today at 800-354-7993 or email@example.com, or request a quote for a shipment.